Club Equity Policy Statement

 •Salford City Swimming & Water Polo Club is committed to working towards ensuring that swimming and water polo is accessible to the many rather than the few.

-•Salford City Swimming & Water Polo Club recognizes the need to acknowledge the diversity of provision that is required to ensure that all people, regardless of their race, sex/gender, disability, age, sexual orientation, social or economic background can access swimming and water polo and develop at a level that is appropriate to them.
+•Salford City Swimming & Water Polo Club recognises the need to acknowledge the diversity of provision that is required to ensure that all people, regardless of their race, sex/gender, disability, age, sexual orientation, social or economic background can access swimming and water polo and develop at a level that is appropriate to them.

 Addressing Equal Opportunities